Schneider Electric

 Suppose a Schneider Electric team needed a new API built.
 In that case, they’d have a first meeting with a separate team specializing in APIs regarding their expectations.
 A few days later, the API team would return a new API that missed the mark more often than not.
 The back-and-forth that followed to solidify the new API would usually take weeks.
 While the end product would get the job done for customers, the APIs lacked the consistency required for cross-functional use.
 Therefore, if another team needed a similar API, they’d have to go through the same new API process instead of simply reusing the existing one.

-Improve transparency and resuability
+Objective: Improve transparency and reusability

 After decades of bringing their customers efficient and sustainable solutions, Schneider Electric wanted similar results of their internal processes.
 To maintain its existing APIs, as well as enable teams to quickly build new interfaces, they’d need to adjust their black-box approach to APIs and embrace more modern methods.
 Among the goals were to increase API reusability and lower their development costs.
 Using Stoplight’s tools, they have improved quality and taken weeks off API development time.

-Design-First approach to API Development
+Solution: Design-first approach to API development

 Schneider Electric knew the siloed API development process lacked the clarity needed, which led to a design-first approach.
 That’s when the team found Stoplight, to help guide teams through the new Schneider Electric API workflow.